vikassingh2023/metricool/README.md

 # Metricool MCP Server

 This is a Multi-Agent Collaboration Protocol (MCP) server for interacting with the Metricool API.
-It allows AI agents to access and analyze social media metrics and campaign data from your Metricool account.
+It allows AI agents to access and analyze social media metrics, campaign data and schedule posts to your Metricool account.

 ## Setup